sikuli/sikuli/docs/source/globals.rst

 		# since your script does not wait here, you
 		# might want to stop the observing later on ;-)

+.. versionadded:: X1.0-rc2
+.. py:attribute:: Settings.ObserveMinChangedPixels

+	 The minimum size in pixels of a change to trigger a change event when using :py:meth:`Region.onChange` without specifying this value.
+	 The default value is 50.

 Controlling Applications and their Windows
 ------------------------------------------